TryAventum/hooks/README.md

 var hooks = AventumHooks.createHooks()
 ```

-### Examples
+## Examples
-> These example token from src/test/index.manual.test.js file, you can run this file using `node ./src/examples/misc.js` if you have Node.js installed.
+> These examples are taken from src/test/index.manual.test.js file, you can run this file using `node ./src/examples/misc.js` if you have Node.js installed.

 #### Example 1